mth/yeti/doc/reference.rst

 Structure type is denoted by field list surrounded by ``{`` and ``}``.
 The field names can be prefixed with dot, denoting required fields (if any of the fields is without dot, then **all** listed fields form the allowed fields set in the structure type).
+Defined structure type is open, if all field names are prefixed with dot.

 Structure type in Yeti is more commonly called an extensible record type in the ML family languages (the name structure is chosen in Yeti